 STEP TWO: Closely examine the surface of the cabinets and drawers and be sure to remove any peeling paint by sanding and scraping.
 Whatever paint remains on the surface of your cabinets must be sound!
 New paint brushed over a peeling surface won’t make that old layer stick.
 The old layer will continue to fail and will take the new one with it.
 So make sure that whatever paint you leave on the doors is adhering well.
 Also, if you have to scrape or sand off some of the paint, make sure that you spend some time feathering the bare spots into the spots where the paint remains.

 STEP THREE: Clean the surfaces thoroughly.
 After taking care of loose, flaking, or peeling paint, you need to clean the surfaces with a mixture of 1 part TSP to 4 parts water.
 Kitchens are sources of many different surface contaminants and you need to make sure that the surface you’re painting is clean and free of grease, dirt, and so on.
 Use a Scotchbrite (“scrubby”) pad with the TSP to thoroughly clean the surfaces.
 And if you have some really stubborn dirt or grease, use the degreaser Spray Nine.

 STEP FIVE: Prime the cabinets with a good bonding primer.
 We recommend STIX Waterborne Primer.
 It will bond to the previous coating on your cabinets and will provide an excellent base for your topcoat!
 Let the primer completely dry and then assess the cabinets for any bleed-through of stain or tannins.
 This can happen if you’ve cut through the original coating while scuff sanding.
 If you do see some bleed through, spot prime those areas with an oil based primer or a white pigmented shellac like BIN.

 And that’s basically what you need to know.
 Yes, there is some work involved.
 Yes, it will take some time.
 You’ll have to do the sanding and the cleaning, the priming and the painting.
 But, when you’re done, you’ll be amazed at the difference in your home.
 And all for as little as $200 – $300 (or less!)

 If you’re interested in this project, please email us with your questions or type your questions in the comment boxes on this post!
-And be sure to check out our full podcast on Inexpensive Kitchen Updates for more information and project suggestions!